 Be Aware of Car Clipping

-The term ‘clipping’ refers to the fact that a whole used section from another vehicle could have been welded onto yours after an accident.
-A couple of decades ago, this was a fairly common practice, but nowadays most vehicles are constructed of lightweight high-strength materials, and welding sections from other vehicles will frequently cause structural weaknesses to develop.
+The term ‘clipping’ refers to welding a whole used section from another vehicle onto yours after an accident.
+A couple of decades ago, this was a fairly common practice, but nowadays most vehicles have lightweight high-strength materials, and welding sections from other vehicles will frequently cause structural weaknesses to develop.

 You should make a point of bringing this up with your collision center, to make sure they don’t have a policy that includes car clipping because that will be unsafe for your future driving.